What is Accrued Revenue?

-When a company is working on an order for multiple items, it can book revenue according to the milestone method.
+When a company is working on an order that has multiple deliverables, it can book revenue according to the milestone method.
 The company can identify specific milestones and book revenue as those milestones are completed.

-For example, this can be the case of a company that produces airplanes working on a bulk order.
-Let’s consider Company A, a producer of airplanes, which has received an order of four airplanes from an airline company.
+For example, let’s examine a company that produces airplanes working on a bulk order.
+Company A, an airplane manufacturer, has received an order of four airplanes from an airline company.
 The total value of the contract is $800 million or $200 million per airplane.
 Company A will receive the payment when the entire order is delivered but has set the completion of each airplane as a milestone for booking revenue.